 Here are some free and less-expensive things you can do in the meantime:

-• Open the windows and get some fresh air.
+1. Open the windows and get some fresh air.
 Chemicals that off-gas from furniture and other products get trapped inside.
 In fact, indoor air can actually be even more toxic than outdoor air!
+Increasing circulation and diluting the air inside your home can help with that.

-• Clean regularly.
-Toxic chemicals from furniture get attached to dust and then we end up inhaling them.
+2. Clean regularly.
+Toxic chemicals from furniture get attached to dust and then we inhale them.
 This is one of the primary ways we end up ingesting things like PFAS and flame retardants.

-• Prioritize healthy sleep (regardless of what kind of mattress you’re sleeping on).
-It can help our bodies’ natural detoxification and recovery processes and can make a big difference in our overall longterm wellbeing.
+4. Prioritize healthy sleep (regardless of what kind of mattress you’re sleeping on).
+It can help our bodies’ natural detoxification and recovery processes and can make a big difference in our overall long term wellbeing.

-• Make changes in less-expensive categories first.
-Things like laundry detergent, dish soap, and shampoo are much cheaper than a new mattress.
+5. Make changes in less-expensive categories first.
+Things like laundry detergent, dish soap, and shampoo are much cheaper than a new mattress, so consider starting there!

-If you have any more questions about mattresses, check out our comprehensive mattress guide or feel free to leave a comment below.
+If you have any more questions about mattresses, check out my comprehensive non-toxic mattress guide or feel free to leave a comment below.

 And if you want some more quick tips and other recommendations for non-toxic products delivered to your inbox each week, sign up for Filtered Fridays.